Choosing an Internal Stage for Local Files¶

 Note that a table stage is not a separate database object; rather, it is an implicit stage tied to the table itself.
 A table stage has no grantable privileges of its own.
 To stage files to a table stage, list the files, query them on the stage, or drop them, you must be the table owner (have the role with the OWNERSHIP privilege on the table).

 This option is not appropriate if you need to copy the data in the files into multiple tables.

-Internal stages are named database objects that provide the greatest degree of flexibility for data loading.
-Because they are database objects, the security/access rules that apply to all objects apply:
+Named stages are database objects that provide the greatest degree of flexibility for data loading:

 Users with the appropriate privileges on the stage can load data into any table.